maxisacson/turbo-wiki/README.md

 Turbo-Wiki
 ==========
-A small of python code to randomize through wikipedia articles and display them on-screen using curses.
+A small piece of python code to randomize through wikipedia articles and display them on-screen using curses.
 Rock on.

 Max Isacson